• Home

 While purple is a beautiful color and a favorite of many, as a direct selling and compensation plan expert, I do not believe in purple direct selling companies.
 A direct selling must clearly select red (network marketing) or blue (party plan) as its business model.

-Filed Under: Business Plans, Compensation Plans, Customers, Strategies
+Filed Under: Business Plans, Compensation Plans

 About Jay Leisner

 P15Jay Leisner, the President of Sylvina Consulting, is a top compensation plan and direct selling expert, a trusted adviser to new and established network marketing and party plan companies.
-For more than 30 years, Jay has enjoyed assessing and improving party plan and network marketing companies across the globe.
+For more than 30 years, Jay has enjoyed assessing and improving network marketing, party plan and referral marketing companies across the globe.

-Direct Selling Startup GuideJay Leisner and Victoria Dohr authored the top-rated book for new and young network marketing and party plan companies, "Start Here: The Guide to Building and Growing Your Direct Selling Company".
+Direct Selling Startup GuideJay Leisner and Victoria Dohr authored the top-rated book for new and young network marketing, referral marketing, and party plan companies, "Start Here: The Guide to Building and Growing Your Direct Selling Company".

 Available in English and Spanish.
 This startup guide contains 250 pages of wisdom that will guide you through the right steps to start and continue on your journey to build a successful direct selling company.